Canonicity of Proofs in Constructive Modal Logic: Introduction

-Recent works on the the proof equivalence of constructive modal logics \cite{acc:str:AIML22} exposes a complexity gap between the proof equivalences induced by the natural deduction (\cite{bel:deP:rit:extended}) and winning innocent strategies (\cite{acc:cat:str:games}) for this logic.
+Recent works on the the proof equivalence of constructive modal logics \cite{acc:str:AIML22} expose a complexity gap between the proof equivalences induced by the natural deduction (\cite{bel:deP:rit:extended}) and winning innocent strategies (\cite{acc:cat:str:games}) for this logic.
 This discrepancy cannot be observed in intuitionistic propositional logic where there are one-to-one correspondences between natural deduction derivations, lambda terms and innocent winning strategies.
-In particular, in the logic $\CK$ we observe sequent calculus proofs which correspond to the same winning strategy but which cannot be represented by the same natural deduction derivation (or equivalently corresponding to different \mlts).
-By means of example, consider the terms $\lambdabox{x}{z}{x}$ and $\lambdabox{x}{z,w}{x,y}$ and their unique typing derivations (in the natural deduction system from \cite{bel:deP:rit:extended,kakutanilambda}, see \Cref{fig:typing})
+In particular, in the logic $\CK$ we observe sequent calculus proofs which correspond to the same winning strategy but which cannot be represented by the same natural deduction derivation in the systems provided in \cite{bel:deP:rit:extended,kakutanilambda} (or equivalently corresponding to different \mlts).
+By means of example, consider the terms $\lambdabox{x}{z}{x}$ and $\lambdabox{x}{z,w}{x,y}$ and their (unique) typing derivations shown in \Cref{fig:introDN} (see \Cref{fig:typing} for the typing system).